National Institutes the Humanities National Museum of Ethnology

 As a pilot model for a cross-regional Info-Forum Archives of Human Culture project, we aim to deepen cross-regional understanding of the artifacts in the database, and to make data publicly available that will serve as a precedent for displaying information about artifacts on a map.
 In conjunction with other projects, we will also cooperate with researchers both in Japan and overseas to stimulate international joint research through the shared use of the database.

-In addition, we will make the database (monitor and PC) available to the public at the Special Exhibition entitled “Tales of Silk Road Merchants: The ruins of Samarkand and distant Eurasian exchanges” (provisional title) scheduled to be held at Minpaku from March 2026 as a way of visualizing the research results and disseminating them to society.
+In addition, we will make the database (monitor and PC) available to the public at the Special Exhibition entitled “Tales of Silk Road Merchants: distant Eurasian exchanges” (provisional title) scheduled to be held at Minpaku from March 2026 as a way of visualizing the research results and disseminating them to society.
 A designated area will also be set up in the exhibition which uses geographical information to display the research results.